fmrtl73/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/cassandra/measure-performance.md

 5. Create three Cassandra containers that are using the new Portworx volumes. <!-- We should provide the commands -->
     {{<info>}}
 **NOTE:** Portworx uses port 7000, which is Cassandra's default data and storage port.
-To avoid a conflict, you must edit your `cassandra.yaml` file manually, or download this [`cassandra_conf.tar` file](https://s3.amazonaws.com/rlui-dcos-hadoop/cassandra_conf.tar) and extract it in the `/etc` folder.
+To avoid a conflict, you must edit your `cassandra.yaml` file manually.
 This step is not required if you are running on Kubernetes or Mesosphere.
   {{</info>}}

 6. On each node, set the following environment variables that are pointing to the IP addresses of your nodes: